 - i.
 Carpooling should be kept to a maximum of two people, each sitting in a different row and on opposite sides of the vehicle. - ii.
 Once individuals choose to carpool together, they should not carpool with different individuals. - iii.
 It is recommended that passengers sit in the back seats only (if transporting one passenger, have them sit in the back, passenger side of the vehicle). - iv.
 Clean the interior of the carpooling vehicle frequently, especially high-touch areas like door handles (interior and exterior), steering wheels, dashboard controls, and seat belts. - v.
 Open the vehicle windows (weather permitting) and use the vents of the vehicle to bring in fresh air from outside (avoid using the recirculated air option of the vehicle). - vi.
-Masks are encouraged. - vii.
-All belongings should be placed in the trunk or other designated storage space.
+All belongings should be placed in the trunk or other designated storage space. - 5.
+Medical Treatment/Therapy - a.

-4. Medical Treatment/Therapy

-- a.
 Hand sanitizer and disinfectant wipes should be made available as players enter and leave. - b.
 Medical rooms/tables will be disinfected between player treatments. - c.
-Protective masks and gloves to be worn when physical distancing is not possible during treatments. - d.
-Therapists must wash hands and change gloves between each athlete they treat.

-5. Protocol for symptoms of COVID-19
+Protective masks and gloves should be worn. - d.
+Therapists must wash hands and change gloves between each athlete they treat. - 6.
+Protocol for symptoms of COVID-19/ positive COVID-19 test results

+Any individual who exhibits symptoms such as a cough, fever, shortness of breath, runny nose, or sore throat and has a suspected case of COVID-19, must adhere to the following protocol:

 - a.
-Any individual who exhibits symptoms such as a cough, fever, shortness of breath, runny nose, or sore throat and has a suspected case of COVID-19, must adhere to the following protocol: - i.
-Notify the Head Coach or appropriate team contact person immediately. - ii.
-The individual will be instructed to be isolated. - iii.
-The individual must contact the local health authority to determine if a COVID-19 test is required. - iv.
-The individual will remain in isolation until a negative test result is received and/or a minimum period of 14 days. - v.
-If the test result is negative, but symptoms continue, the individual will remain isolated until a note from a physician or member of the public health authority confirms the ability to return. - b.
-Return to Play following an illness - i.
-If COVID-19 test results are positive the athlete must be given clearance to return to play from physician or member of the public health authority following the designated isolation period. - ii.
-The athlete must provide a note from a physician or member of the public health authority to coaching staff/management stating the individual may return to play.
+Notify the Head Coach or appropriate team contact person immediately. - b.
+The individual will be instructed to be isolated. - c.
+The individual must contact Manitoba's Public Health Authority to determine if a COVID-19 test is required. - d.
+If a test is required, the individual must remain in isolation until they have received their test results. - i.
+If a negative test result is received but symptoms continue, the individual will remain isolated until they have no symptoms for at least 24 hours or as advised by Public Health. - ii.
+If an athlete tests positive for COVID-19, Public Health will be in contact with the athlete, begin contact tracing and will advise them daily. - iii.
+After isolating for 10 days, a player who has tested positive for COVID-19 will be permitted to return if they have been symptom-free for 24 hours and have been approved by Public Health.

-6. Travel